 Profile and Career

-The MSc programme in Environmental and Natural Resource Economics is a social science programme where you study economics, the environment and natural resources in both a national and global context.
+The MSc programme in Environmental and Natural Resource Economics is a social science programme where you study economics, the environment, and natural resources in both a national and global context.

 The recurring theme of the programme is how we make the most of the available resources in a sustainable way.

-After having graduated from the MSc programme in Environmental and Natural Resource Economics, you will – among other things – be able to:
+Upon graduation, you will – among other things – be able to:

 - Carry out quantitative and qualitative analyses of environmental and natural resource issues.

 With the increasing global focus on sustainability, you will have excellent career opportunities.
 You will typically work with environmental and natural resource economic analyses, project and policy assessments, as well as management and development assignments.

 Graduates often work in a multidisciplinary setting and with some degree of leadership or management.
 With your knowledge of both social and natural science, you become the link between different disciplines e.g., between economists and biologists, or developers and conservationists.

 You may work in private companies, public institutions, or NGOs, both in Denmark and internationally; often in the green sector where the strong growth creates more and more interesting job opportunities for environmental and natural resource economists.

 Recent graduates from the programme have for example found jobs in: